What can be the punishment for Armenia’s Western approach from Russia?

 The question "What are our punishments?"
 There are many Armenians.
 But with a little thought, they come to the conclusion that everything that could happen has already happened.
 Armenia believes that it has paid the price of the gap between Moscow and Yerevan by surrendering Karabakh. |

-According to the international group Tasnim news agency, during the 6 years that Nicole Pashinyan was the leader of Armenia, there have been many talks about a fundamental revision of Armenia’s relations with Russia, and each time Moscow can claim in response that trade exchanges between the countries are stable, military-technical cooperation continues, and even in resolving the issue.
+According to Webangah News quoted by Tasnim News agency, during the 6 years that Nicole Pashinyan was the leader of Armenia, there have been many talks about a fundamental revision of Armenia’s relations with Russia, and each time Moscow can claim in response that trade exchanges between the countries are stable, military-technical cooperation continues, and even in resolving the issue.
 Russian Karabakh is trying to improve the fate of its official ally, Armenia.
 Now that the Armenians have finally lost Karabakh completely, they wonder if they should still count Russia as their main ally?

 But the main question lies elsewhere.
 It lies in “how the Kremlin can punish Armenia for changing its foreign policy”. /strong>